 What spices does it contain?

-- Smoked Paprika - adds robust smoky flavour.
+- Smoked Paprika - adds a robustly smoky flavour.

 - Ground Turmeric - has a wonderful golden colour with a slightly bitter, citrusy taste.
 Be careful when using it as it stains everything yellow.